greenelab/phenoplier/nbs/15_gsa_gls/20-null_simulations/10_gwas_harmonization/README.md

 ## Imputation

 Here we need to use some templating, because we impute across random phenotypes, chromosomes and batch ids.
+Batch ids are used to split jobs more and thus parallelize across more nodes.

 ```bash
 mkdir -p _tmp/imputation